-A. Determining What Sanctions Are Appropriate in a Settlement.
-OEE will review the facts and circumstances surrounding an apparent violation and apply the Factors Affecting Administrative Sanctions in Section III above in determining the appropriate sanction or sanctions in an administrative case, including the appropriate amount of a civil monetary penalty where such a penalty is sought and imposed.
+A. Determining What Sanctions Are Appropriate in a Settlement

+OEE will review the facts and circumstances surrounding an apparent violation and apply the Factors Affecting Administrative Sanctions in section III of this supplement in determining the appropriate sanction or sanctions in an administrative case, including the appropriate amount of a civil monetary penalty where such a penalty is sought and imposed.
 Penalties for settlements reached after the initiation of litigation will usually be higher than those described by these guidelines.

-B. Amount of Civil Penalty.
+B. Amount of Civil Penalty

 1. Determining Whether a Case is Egregious.
-In those cases in which a civil monetary penalty is considered appropriate, OEE will make a determination as to whether a case is deemed "egregious" for purposes of the base penalty calculation.
-If a case is determined to be egregious, OEE also will also determine the appropriate base penalty amount within the range of base penalty amounts prescribed in paragraphs IV.B.2.a.iii and iv below.
+In those cases in which a civil monetary penalty is considered appropriate, the OEE Director will make a determination as to whether a case is deemed "egregious" for purposes of the base penalty calculation.
+If a case is determined to be egregious, the OEE Director also will also determine the appropriate base penalty amount within the range of base penalty amounts prescribed in paragraphs IV.B.2.a.iii and iv of this supplement.
 These determinations will be based on an analysis of the applicable factors.
-In making these determinations, substantial weight will generally be given to Factors A ("willful or reckless violation of law"), B ("awareness of conduct at issue"), C ("harm to regulatory program objectives"), and D ("individual characteristics"), with particular emphasis on Factors A, B, and C. A case will be considered an "egregious case" where the analysis of the applicable factors, with a focus on
+In making these determinations, substantial weight will generally be given to Factors A ("willful or reckless violation of law"), B ("awareness of conduct at issue"), C ("harm to regulatory program objectives"), and D ("individual characteristics"), with particular emphasis on Factors A, B, and C.

-Factors A, B, and C, indicates that the case represents a particularly serious violation of the law calling for a strong enforcement response.
-A determination by OEE that a case is "egregious" must have the concurrence of the Assistant Secretary of Commerce for Export Enforcement.
+A case will be considered an "egregious case" where the analysis of the applicable factors, with a focus on Factors A, B, and C, indicates that the case represents a particularly serious violation of the law calling for a strong enforcement response.

 - 2. Monetary Penalties in Egregious Cases and Non-Egregious Cases.
 The civil monetary penalty amount shall generally be calculated as follows, except that neither the base penalty amount nor the penalty amount will exceed the applicable statutory maximum: - a.
 Base Category Calculation and Voluntary Self-Disclosures. - i.
-In a non-egregious case, if the apparent violation is disclosed through a voluntary self-disclosure, the base penalty amount shall be one-half of the transaction value, capped at a maximum base penalty amount of \$125,000 per violation. - ii.
-In a non-egregious case, if the apparent violation comes to OEE's attention by means other than a voluntary self-disclosure, the base penalty amount shall be the "applicable schedule amount," as defined above (capped at a maximum base penalty amount of \$250,000 per violation). - iii.
-In an egregious case, if the apparent violation is disclosed through a voluntary self-disclosure, the base penalty amount shall be an amount up to one-half of the statutory maximum penalty applicable to the violation.
+In a non-egregious case, if the apparent violation is disclosed through a voluntary self-disclosure, the base penalty amount shall be up to one-half of the transaction value. - ii.
+In a non-egregious case, if the apparent violation comes to OEE's attention by means other than a voluntary self-disclosure, the base penalty amount shall be up to the transaction value. - iii.
+In an egregious case, if the apparent violation is disclosed through a voluntary selfdisclosure, the base penalty amount shall be an amount up to one-half of the statutory maximum penalty applicable to the violation. - iv.
+In an egregious case, if the apparent violation comes to OEE's attention by means other than a voluntary self-disclosure, the base penalty amount shall be an amount up to the statutory maximum penalty applicable to the violation. - v.
+The applicable statutory maximum civil penalty per violation of the Export Control Reform Act (ECRA) of 2018 is a fine defined in ECRA and adjusted in accordance with U.S. law, e.g., the Federal Civil Penalties Inflation Adjustment Act Improvements Act of 2015 (Pub.
+L. 114-74, sec.
+701), which in 2024 was \$364,992, or an amount that is twice the value of the transaction that is the basis of the violation with respect to which the penalty is imposed, whichever is greater.